Techtonica/curriculum/object-oriented-programming/design_yelp/design_yelp.md

 ## Prompt

-Design a simplified version of yelp where users can post ratings for restaurants, add restaurants and get
+Design a simplified version of Yelp!
-the top ten most recommended restaurants for them!

-## Use Cases of Modified and Simplified version of Yelp:
+## Use Cases:
-* Can add user to Yelp (if they do not exist)
+* Can add User to Yelp (if they do not exist)
 * User can post rating of Restaurant to Yelp
 * User can modify rating to Restaurant
 * Can add Restaurant to Yelp (if it does not exist)